crigalbla/la-liga/README.md

 ### Structure

 The project is structured with views and components.
 The views are the pages that we see and these use the components if is necessary.
-All the request are called from redux-saga except the login request that it call the service fetch.service.
+All the request are called from redux-saga.
 The token is managed with the service storage.service.
 React-router-dom was use to router the web located in App.jsx.
 The project have a file .env with a unique constant => REACT_APP_API.